 Companies that have been IMAGE members for more than two years attest that they are seeing more stability in their workforces and more interest on the part of clients in contracting with compliant companies.

 After the ceremony, new members and associates joined the charter members in a three-day training by IMAGE experts in the latest safeguards for workforce integrity.

-To learn more about the IMAGE program, go to www.ICE.gov/image/ and choose IMAGE from the "Partners" area of the website.
+To learn more about the IMAGE program, go to www.ICE.gov/image.